Former officer Derek Chauvin faces sentencing Friday afternoon

 Nelson had argued in a May filing that Chauvin should receive a new trial because of prosecutorial misconduct, judicial error and impropriety by jurors.
 He also requested a Schwartz hearing, a proceeding in which jurors are recalled to court and questioned about possible misconduct.

-Nelson's filing came after juror Brandon Mitchell went public about his role in the case, prompting many commentators online to criticize Mitchell for attending last August's 57th anniversary of the March on Washington in Washington, D.C.
-The event commemorated Martin Luther King Jr.'s "I Have A Dream Speech" and included events rallying support for police reform and featuring Floyd's family members, among others.
+Nelson's filing came after juror Brandon Mitchell went public about his role in the case, prompting many commentators to criticize him for attending last August's 57th anniversary of the March on Washington to commemorated Martin Luther King Jr.'s "I Have A Dream Speech" and included events rallying support for police reform and featuring Floyd's family members, among others.

 Nelson also wrote that Cahill abused his discretion by denying Chauvin's request for a change of venue before trial began, rejecting a previous request Nelson made for a new trial, failing to sequester jurors for the entirety of the trial and refusing to compel Floyd's friend to testify at trial.

-Jurors convicted Chauvin, 45, on April 20 of second-degree unintentional murder, third-degree murder and second-degree manslaughter.

-Chauvin will be sentenced on the second-degree murder count.
-The offense carries a statutory maximum term of 40 years in prison, but state sentencing guidelines call for between about 10 ½ and 15 years in prison for someone like Chauvin who has no criminal history.
+The second-degree murder count carries a statutory maximum term of 40 years in prison, but state sentencing guidelines call for between about 10 ½ and 15 years for someone like Chauvin who has no criminal history.
 The presumptive term for the offense is 12 ½ years.

 Many local attorneys have said they believe Chauvin will receive between 20 and 25 years in prison.

-Nelson, filed a memorandum earlier this month asking for probation and time served, or alternately, less time than recommended by the guidelines.
+Nelson, filed a memo early this month asking for probation and time served, or alternately, less time than guidelines recommend.
 He argued that Chauvin deserves leniency because he has no criminal history, has a supportive family and ex-wife, and would face violence in prison.

-The Minnesota Attorney General's Office, which is leading the prosecution, is asking for 30 years in prison, noting that there are four aggravating factors in the case that support a higher sentence than recommended by the guidelines.
+The Minnesota Attorney General's Office, which is leading the prosecution, is asking for 30 years in prison, noting the four aggravating factors in the case that support a higher sentence.

-The sentencing will be publicly livestreamed like Chauvin's six-week trial that began March 8.
+The sentencing was livestreamed as was Chauvin's six-week trial that began March 8.

 Mitchell Hamline School of Law Prof. Ted Sampsell-Jones said Cahill is under "a lot" of public pressure to give close to 30 years.